-For fundraising or charities, this auction type has evolved.
+For charity fundraising, this auction type has evolved.
 It encompasses the basics of presenting the items for sale and allowing bidders to bid on them, but the way the items are displayed, the description of the items, and the bid process can change based on the desires of the organization.

 At the beginning of the bid process, the auctioneer presents items (or the description of services).
 The highest bidder wins when no one else chooses to outbid them.
-These types of auctions are the most fair, as they allow all parties to see the auction items and to see the bidding process in action to insure no cheating has taken place.
+These types of auctions are the fairest, as they allow all parties to see the auction items and the bidding process to ensure no cheating.

-If the online auction is a pure internet auction, with no set physical location, the items are listed in an ecommerce style environment.
+If the online auction is a pure internet auction, with no set physical location, the items are listed in an e-commerce style environment.
 The images and descriptions are posted for bidders to read with a bid button to enter their bid amount.
-The auctions are set over a specific time – from a beginning date to finish date and sometimes include a starting (minimum bid) with set increments for additional bidding.
-Online auctions also allow for email or text notification when a bidder is outbid.
+The auctions are set over a specific time – from a start date to the finish date and sometimes include a starting (minimum bid) with set increments for additional bidding.
+Online auctions also allow for email or text notifications when a bidder is outbid.
 This increases the excitement for the auction and often results in higher bidding.
-The items no longer take precedent, and the bidders focus on winning the item no matter the cost.
+The items no longer take precedence, and the bidders focus on winning the item no matter the cost.

 Online auctions offer several advantages.
 The main advantage is the number of bidders.
-With the proper online auction software, a bidder with a mobile, tablet, or internet device can place a bid from anywhere in the world.
-This allows potential bidders who are interested in supporting the charity (or who even just want the item) to participate.
+With the proper online auction software, a bidder with a mobile, tablet, or internet device can place a bid anywhere in the world.
+This allows potential bidders interested in supporting the charity (or who just want the item) to participate.

 Sealed Bid Auction

-This same process can be achieved online, though it loses some of its mystic.
-While these types of bids are used for charities and fundraising, they are most common in a real estate environment where multiple factors can influence the sale.
-This allows the seller to analyze not only the top bid, but the terms of the sale as well.
-A bidder who offers a slightly lower purchase price but can pay cash right now, may be more desirable than the bidder who offers a higher price but must secure financing.
+This same process can be achieved online, though it loses some of its mystique.
+While these bids are used for charities and fundraising, they are most common in a real estate environment where multiple factors influence the sale.
+This allows the seller to analyze not only the top bid but the terms of the sale as well.
+A bidder who offers a slightly lower purchase price but can pay cash right now may be more desirable than the bidder who offers a higher price but must secure financing.